 Man Cave Ideas | DIY Furnishings For The Man By The Man

 1. Denim Ottoman

 This denim ottoman is great for hiding unwanted clutter in the man cave.
-Personally, I use it as a storage compartment for all my video game controllers, but I bet you could place just about anything you want inside.
+Personally, I use it as a storage compartment for all my video game controllers, but I bet this is one of the ultimate man cave ideas you could use to store just about anything you want.

 2. Wine Barrel Coffee Table

 Got an empty wine barrel you have no idea what to do with?
 Turn it into a coffee table using this tutorial from Wm Walker Co.

 Use a ratchet strap to help align the area where you’ll be cutting the barrel in half.
 Don’t forget to ensure the strap is straight.

 3. Magnetic Bottle Opener